 4. Manage Your Day-to-Day: Build Your Routine, Find Your Focus & Sharpen Your Creative Mind by Jocelyn K. Glei

 Probably an unconventional choice for this list, but has been a huge help in my own journey, Manage Your Day-to-Day is a book with wisdom shared by seasoned thought leaders and creatives—from Seth Godin and beyond.
 It shows how there is not “one size fits all” secret to productivity, and how, especially if you are pursuing a career as a creative you need to be even more in tune with your own habits.
 This is a book about how to produce your best work—and how it all stems from your daily routine.

 5. Leadership and Self-Deception: Getting Out of the Box by The Arbinger Institute

 And finally, Leadership and Self-Deception is one of the most effective reads I’ve encountered in regards to leading and managing other people.
 Using storytelling techniques and fictional elements, this book reveals the challenges we as humans run into when working together—and how the majority of conflict stems from poor communication.
 This is a book entire organizations read together, and discuss at length the principles it explores.
 A must-read for any aspiring business leader.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
 VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.